goliatone/menagerie/README.md

 ### TODO:

+Fix connect session:

+>Warning: connect.session() MemoryStore is not designed for a production environment, as it will leak memory, and will not scale past a single process.

 * ~~Add version to build info on page.~~
 * Replace `autoPK`, use UUID as main id instead.
 * Add model validations